-With a bachelor degree, you can directly get into equity research and will report to a senior equity research analyst.
+With a bachelor’s degree, you can directly get into equity research and will report to a senior equity research analyst.
 You can still do the masters if you want to, but it will not always pave the way to become a senior equity research analyst.
-But with a master degree, you can become a fund manager or progress in any portfolio position.
+But with a master’s degree, you can become a fund manager or progress in any portfolio position.

-If you would like to go for any additional qualification, then the best is of course Chartered Financial Analyst (CFA) qualification.
-To be certified as CFA, you need to complete four years full-time employment in relevant field (read finance) and you need to clear three levels.
-Usually, the second and third levels are toughest.
+If you would like to go for any additional qualification, then the best is, of course, Chartered Financial Analyst (CFA) qualification.
+To be certified as CFA, you need to complete four years of full-time employment in a relevant field (read finance), and you need to clear three levels.
+Usually, the second and third levels are the toughest.
 But if you can clear CFA, you will be able to reach a much higher position within the firm.